 And we can begin to see clearly just how young our North American holiday of All Hollows Eve really is.
 In less than a century Halloween has come to be the symbol of all things spooky fun here, whether you celebrate in costume trick or treating or just decorating your lawn and home for said trick or treaters, or sit in all evening watching horror movies or TV specials, Halloween has today become the cultural equivalent of Edgar Allan Poe if he had run for POTUS.

 I bring this up now because it's painfully obvious that Halloween is changing here in the States.
-And it seems to have started during the Pandemic.
+Every generation makes Halloween theirs, but it seems to have really changed during the Pandemic.
 This year I noticed only a fraction of homes in our neighborhood decorated this year, and even in Salem when we visited in mid-October had barely impressed, as I mentioned in an earlier post.
 I want the holiday to remain the same as it was when I was growing up in the 1980s and 1990s, but Halloween doesn't care what I want; it cares what we want.
 And what we do with it.

-Now, I don't know what that means, or what it will look like in the years to come, but I know that I can make Halloween special each and every year.
+Now, I don't know what Halloween will be, or what it will look like in the years to come, but I know that I can personally make Halloween special each and every year.
 I've turned it into a month-long celebration - Halloweentober - and I'll continue to find new ways to celebrate my way, considering we do not have little ones of our own...
 But this remains an important part of my life.
-And I'll keep it alive any way that I can until I no longer can.
+Through my memories of dozens of Halloweens, I'll keep it alive any way that I can until I no longer can.

 Comments